-If you want to take a leisurely tour of the coastline between Ho Chi Minh City and Hanoi, the night train is the best way: you’ll travel as you sleep, leaving days free for exploring, and save money on hotel bills.
+If you want to take a leisurely tour of the coastline between Ho Chi Minh City Dropdown content and Hanoi Dropdown content, the night train is the best way: you’ll travel as you sleep, leaving days free for exploring, and save money on hotel bills.
 Join Rough Guides writer Heidi Fuller-Love on her Vietnam railways adventure.

 Known as the Reunification Express, Vietnam’s north-south line was built by the French when the region was part of French Indochina.
 Badly damaged by constant bomb attacks during the Vietnam War, it reopened in 1975 after the fall of Ho Chi Minh City, then known as Saigon – and now I'm using it to navigate Vietnam's coastal towns.

 In Ho Chi Minh I head for the backpacker district, Pham Ngu Lao, and buy my ticket to

 A few minutes before midnight I’m battling with other passengers to board the battered night train.
 Fellow travellers had advised me to book the bottom bunk of a soft sleeper and I’m glad that I have – not only because the soft sleeper has less bunks, which means more space, but because the it also has a mattress (albeit pancake-thin), whereas the hard sleeper berths are literally hard wooden planks.

 As a solo female traveller, the prospect of a sleeping in a cramped four-bed cabin with total strangers is a little daunting, so it’s a relief when I find myself sharing with a friendly Vietnamese couple, the woman clad in the traditional ankle-length tunic and loose-fitting trousers known as ao dai.
 Rocked to sleep by the noisy click-clack of narrow gauge rails, I wake at 7am, just in time to stumble off the train at Nha Trang.